eiffelv/user-profile-manager/README.md

-# Take-Home Assignment
+# user-profile-manager by Eiffel Valentino

 ## Overview

-You have been provided with a basic User Profile Management application built with React and TypeScript.
-Your task is to enhance this application by implementing backend database integration and adding new functionality.
-This assignment should take approximately 2-4 hours to complete.
+This is the submission for a basic User Profile Management application built with React and TypeScript.
+The app now has backend database integration and new functionalities implemented.

-## Current Application State
+## Given Application State

 The existing application includes:

 - ✅ Frontend React components for user profile CRUD operations
 - ✅ Mock data and local state management
 - ✅ Modern UI with Tailwind CSS